Rohit-R-Rao/EEG-Denoise-Seizure-Detection/README.md

+# Reproduction of Real-Time Seizure Detection using Electroencephalogram (EEG)

+### Primary Contributions
+Rohit Rao
+12/07/2025

+denoising.py - Uses 3 difference frequency domain based transforms to denoise an EEG input signal before inferece using the models defined in this repo. process_TUH_dataset.py - Adapted the original preprocessing code with some better structure and accomodated outdated libraries and dependencies.
+This will help in the process of creating an EEG signals processor for any EEG dataset.

+I made many changes to the existing, preprocessing, training and inference code.
+Many of these were major bug fixes, quality of life adjustments and some add-on features.

 # Real-Time Seizure Detection using Electroencephalogram (EEG)

 This is the repository for ["Real-Time Seizure Detection using EEG: A Comprehensive Comparison of Recent Approaches under a Realistic Setting"](https://proceedings.mlr.press/v174/lee22a/lee22a.pdf).
 You can checkout [pdf file](paper/Real-Time%20Seizure%20Detection%20using%20EEG-A%20Comprehensive%20Comparison%20of%20Recent%20Approaches%20under%20a%20Realistic%20Setting.pdf) of our paper in our github repo.